Pau1Net/Universal-Chess-visual-Assistant/README.md

 **This Repository:**
 This is a snapshot of the core components with the implementation framework in place.
 The codebase requires the items in the roadmap above to become fully functional.

-## 🤝 Contributing

-Contributions are welcome!
-Areas where help is needed:
-1. Implementing the missing helper functions (board detection)
-2. Stockfish integration
-3. Screen capture and overlay system
-4. Model training and distribution
-5. Cross-platform testing

 ## 📄 License